tonygermano/webswing-mirror/documentation/content/docs/current/discover/admin.md

 ![admin console screen](../img/admin-console.png)

 ## Statistics
-From the main screen of Admin Console you can see some basics statistics of each application.
+From the main screen of Admin Console, you can see some basics statistics of each application.
 This may help you to quickly analyze the current state of the applications to support the maintenance and monitoring.

 ![sessions](../img/sessions.png)